 Various factors over which we have no control lead to disenchantment with wealth: bad investments, sickness, increasing overhead costs, worry, and an inability to take wealth with us at death.
-Qohelet exposes human jealousy to public scrutiny, the grasping to have more than our neighbors possess and the insatiable lust for possessions.10
+Qohelet exposes human jealousy to public scrutiny, the grasping to have more than our neighbors possess and the insatiable lust for possessions.

 Yet, if all this is true, if the striving after riches brings misery, loneliness, and greed, what then could be the use of work, if not to increase our economic standing?
-What is the yitron yitron variable with continuous happiness?
-Without enjoyment, Kohelet warns, there is no need for affluence.
+What is the yitron vitron be the use of or affluence.
 As Kohelet persists in pondering his life's work, he changes his focus from profit to the process, that is, the work itself.
 Kohelet begins to understand that toiling with enjoyment might be the combination that finally satisfies some deeper need.

-9 George R. Castellino, "Kohelet and His Wisdom," Reflecting With Solomon: Selected Studies on the Book of Ecclesiastes, ed.
+&lt;sup>9 George R. Castellino, "Kohelet and His Wisdom," Reflecting With Solomon: Selected Studies on the Book of Ecclesiastes, ed.
 Roy B. Zuck (Michigan: Baker Books, 1994) 42-43.

-10 Crenshaw 120.
+&lt;sup>10 Crenshaw 120.